arabog/ALX_T_Notes/wk3/day4/io_redirection/input_output_redirection.md

 The second example starts with an unsorted list of data with duplicate entries.
 First, cat sends the list into sort which sorts it and feeds it into uniq which removes any duplicates.
 Next pr and lpr are used to paginate and print the list.

 2. **Viewing the contents of tar files** Often you will see software distributed as a gzipped tar file.
-This is a traditional Unix style tape archive file (created with tar) that has been compressed with gzip.
+This is a traditional Unix style file (created with tar) that has been compressed with gzip.
 You can recognize these files by their traditional file extensions, ".tar.gz" or ".tgz".
 You can use the following command to view the directory of such a file on a Linux system:
 ```
 tar tzvf name_of_file.tar.gz | less
 ```